-It's very exciting to be working a show - local, national, or international.
+It's very exciting to be working a show or riding in a show - local, national, or international.
 It's busy, nutty, dirty, exhausting, and fun.
 You will see a lot, and learn a lot.
 One of your duties will be to stand ringside, just in case, and touch up your horse and rider before they go into the "big ring".
 Your best friend in this case?
 A bucket.
 A backpack.
 Or an apron with lots of pockets and space.
 And maybe even flowery frills.

 What do you need ringside?
 Here are a list of things that you may need, and chances are if you forget something, you definitely will need it.

-Backpacks are easy to use - can lug lots of stuff and keep your arms free.
+Backpacks are easy to use - can lug lots of stuff and keep your helper's arms free.

 The "hurry up and wait" part of being a Groom!

-Sometimes you will also need to carry a cooler.
+- Sometimes you will also need to carry a cooler or scrim sheet.
 Unless your bucket or apron is the size of a small suitcase, that cooler is going over your shoulder.